 Ace your Ohio written test with this course - packed with memes, videos, and interactive learning tools to make sure you become a world-class driver!

-The BMV issues learner permits & driver licenses.
+The BMV issues learner permits and driver licenses.
 This is also where new drivers take the permit and driving test.
 Find your nearest location.

 Step 2: Practice Driving